Flying into Karnataka from these 6 states? You will have to undergo 14 days quarantine

 New Delhi, May 23: Karnataka has said that those passengers flying in from six states will have to undergo 14 days quarantine upon landing in the state.

-Karnataka's DGP said that those landing from Maharashtra, Rajasthan, Tamil Nadu, New Delhi, Madhya Pradesh and Gujarat will have to under a 7 day institutional quarantine, followed by 7 day home quarantine.
+Karnataka's DGP said that those landing from Maharashtra, Rajasthan, Tamil Nadu, New Delhi, Madhya Pradesh and Gujarat will have to under a seven day institutional quarantine, followed by seven day home quarantine.

 Domestic flight rules: From web check in to Aarogya Setu, what you should know

-Incoming domestic flight passenger from Maharashtra, Rajasthan, Delhi, Gujarat, Tamil Nadu, Delhi & Madhya Pradesh will undergo 7 day institutional Quarantine followed by home quarantine, the DGP said in a tweet.
+Incoming domestic flight passenger from Maharashtra, Rajasthan, Delhi, Gujarat, Tamil Nadu, Delhi & Madhya Pradesh will undergo seven day institutional Quarantine followed by home quarantine, the DGP said in a tweet.

 This comes in the backdrop of the Civil Aviation Ministry allowed domestic air travel from May 25 onwards.
 The ministry has also imposed several conditions on air travel.
 The ministry urged vulnerable people like the elderly, pregnant and children to avoid travelling.